-This dataset, which we refer to as the Student Outcomes Dataset, contains 34,568 student observations, including their employment during college and career outcomes.
-Among the students in our linked dataset, all of whom worked in a research laboratory at some point, 16% go on to complete a doctorate degree.
-On average, those students worked 1.44 quarters in research labs while they were undergraduates.
-Of the labs they worked in, on average, these students spent 0.70 quarters working in NIH sponsored labs.12
+vations, including their employment during college and career outcomes.
+Among the students in our linked dataset, all of whom worked in a research laboratory at some point, 13% go on to pursue a doctoral-level degree.
+On average, those students worked 1.41 quarters in research labs while they were undergraduates.
+Of the labs they worked in, on average, these students spent 0.68 quarters working in NIH sponsored labs.15